Tearsheet

 Phil Lancaster, Chief Executive Officer

-Phil Lancaster assumed the role of Chief Executive Officer effective January 1, 2025.
-He brings over 20 years of experience in the energy industry.
-Prior to his current role, he served as Mammoth's Vice President of Corporate Development.
-His past positions include interim President of Mammoth's infrastructure subsidiaries (Cobra Acquisitions LLC, Higher Power Electrical LLC, and 5 Star Electric LLC) from June 2019 to November 2019, President of Mammoth Energy Partners LP from 2014 to 2015, Chief Executive Officer of Redback Energy Services LLC from 2011 to 2015, and Chief Executive Officer of Great White Energy Services, Inc. from 2006 to 2010.
-Mr. Lancaster also acted as a consultant to Wexford Capital LP, a private equity firm, from 2010 to 2011, focusing on energy-related investments.
-He has also served on the boards of directors for public companies Bronco Drilling Company, Inc. and Gulfport Energy Corporation.
+Phil Lancaster became the Chief Executive Officer of Mammoth Energy Services on January 1, 2025, bringing over 20 years of experience in the energy industry.
+Prior to his appointment, he was Mammoth's Vice President of Corporate Development and also served as interim President for several of the company's infrastructure subsidiaries.
+Mr. Lancaster's executive experience includes serving as President of Mammoth Energy Partners LP from 2014 to 2015, Chief Executive Officer of Redback Energy Services LLC from 2011 to 2015, and Chief Executive Officer of Great White Energy Services, Inc. from 2006 to 2010, all within the oil field services sector.
+Notably, from 2010 to 2011, he acted as a consultant to Wexford Capital LP, a private equity firm that was instrumental in the formation of Mammoth Energy Services through the consolidation of various energy and infrastructure service companies.

-Mark Layton, Chief Financial Officer
+Mark Layton, Chief Financial Officer, Chief Compliance Officer and Secretary

-Mark Layton became Chief Financial Officer of Mammoth Energy Services in August 2014.
-He is a seasoned finance professional with extensive experience in leadership roles within the energy sector and is a Certified Public Accountant.
-Before joining Mammoth, Mr. Layton served as Chief Financial Officer of Stingray Pressure Pumping LLC from January 2014 to August 2014.
-His previous experience also includes serving as Director of Finance for North America at Archer Well Company Inc. from August 2011 to January 2014, and as Corporate Controller and Director of Financial Reporting at Great White Energy Services, Inc. from September 2009 to August 2011.
-He was also Vice President of Finance of Crossroads Wireless, Inc. from May 2007 through September 2009 and Director of Financial Reporting for Chickasaw Holding Company from April 2004 through May 2007.
-He began his career in public accounting.
+Mark Layton assumed the role of Chief Financial Officer, Chief Compliance Officer, and Secretary at Mammoth Energy Services in August 2014.
+Before joining Mammoth, Mr. Layton was the Chief Financial Officer of Stingray Pressure Pumping LLC from January 2014 to August 2014.
+His extensive finance background includes positions as Director of Finance for North America and Controller at Archer Well Company Inc., Corporate Controller and Director of Financial Reporting at Great White Energy Services, and Vice President of Finance at Crossroads Wireless Holding.
+He also served as the Director of Financial Reporting for Chickasaw Holding Company and began his career in public accounting.
+Mr. Layton is a Certified Public Accountant.

-Bernard Lancaster, Chief Operating Officer
+Bernard Lancaster, Chief Operating Officer and Principal Executive Officer

 Paul Jacobi, Chief Business Officer